 These problems are irregular in space but regular in time.
 Often their spatial structure changes dynamically, and adaptive algorithms are needed.
-This class is hard because the tightly coupled spatial structure demands the same kind of detailed optimizations provided by the Fortran90 compiler for Class I. However, the irregularities make this hard to implement.
+This class is hard because the tightly coupled spatial structure demands the same kind of detailed optimizations provided by the Fortran 90D or Fortran 77D compiler for Class I. However, the irregularities make this hard to implement.

-We know that Fortran plus message passing works for this problem class, but we need a more portable user friendly approach.
-This can involve new data structures to extend languages like Fortran 90.
-It needs sophisticated run time support, such as that provided by the PARTI system from ICASE.
+We know that Fortran (or C) plus message passing works for this problem class, but we need a more portable user friendly approach.
+This could involve new data structures to extend languages like Fortran 90.
+It needs sophisticated run time support, such as that provided by the PARTI system from ICASE [Saltz:90a].
 In particular, we need dynamic load balancing modules for which the basic research has been done, but no general implementations are yet available [Fox:88mm].
-We will expand this brief discussion in Section V.
+We will expand this brief discussion of loosely synchronous problems in Section V.